vbncmx/vbncmx.github.io/_posts/2026-04-07-ryan-deci-sdt-notes.markdown

 *These are my personal study notes on Ryan & Deci (2017), Self-Determination Theory: Basic Psychological Needs in Motivation, Development, and Wellness.
 Any errors or simplifications are my own, and this summary is not a substitute for the original book.*

-## Block 1: Organismic foundations of SDT (Ch.
+## Block 1: Foundations and necessity of SDT (Ch.
 1-5)

-The block introduces the organismic foundations of SDT and argues that humans are naturally active, growth-oriented, and socially embedded.
+Block 1 introduces the organismic foundations of SDT and argues that humans are naturally active, growth-oriented, and socially embedded.
 It reviews historical and philosophical ideas about organization, autonomy, and psychological needs, and contrasts them with more mechanistic, external control-focused views.
 Across these chapters, Ryan and Deci motivate the need for a theory that explains how inner tendencies toward curiosity, integration, and well-being depend on specific features of social contexts.

 ```mermaid
 flowchart LR